 Starting March 12, the Midwest Fashion Week begins in Indianapolis.
 The Indianapolis Colts and Vice President Kalen Irsay will be part of a special event on Monday, March 14 in Lucas Oil Stadium called 'Monday Night Fashion: Where Sports and Fashion Collide.'
-A portion of proceeds from tickets sold to next Monday night's event will help benefit Down Syndrome Indiana.
-Tickets for the program are normally $50, but the website livingsocial.com is offering the tickets at a special discounted rate of $25 today only.
+A portion of proceeds from tickets sold to Monday night's event will help benefit Down Syndrome Indiana.
+Tickets for Monday's show are $50 and can be purchased at http://midwestfashionweek.com/tables/.

 The program begins at 5:00 p.m. and is scheduled to end at 10:30 p.m.

-The Midwest Fashion Week is a platform that showcases new fashion trends and courageous new designers.
-The core of the 2011 mission is also to increase the public awareness of Down Syndrome.
+The core of the 2011 mission at Midwest Fashion Week is also to increase the public awareness of Down Syndrome.
 The partnership of MFW and Down Syndrome Indiana gives fashion a dynamic purpose by creating a platform that unifies the community with a portion of the proceeds benefiting DSI.

 Colts mascot, Blue, will be making an appearance on Sunday, March 13 at the Children's Fashion Show and Sunday Brunch with a portion of proceeds from that event also being donated to DSI.
 Tickets for the Children's Fashion Show are $25 for adults and $15 for children and can be bought at http://www.dsindiana.org/.